Mercateo/rest-schemagen/README.md

 # rest-schemagen
-Jersey add-on for dynamic link and schema building This add-on is for building HATEOAS - conform responses with your jersey-driven REST - api.
+Jersey add-on for dynamic link and schema building.
+This add-on is for building HATEOAS-conform responses with your jersey REST-API.
 Creating and managing your links and schemas of your REST-API becomes as easy as making a method call.

 It also works for reverse proxies (like jetty behind apache/ngix)